 A daring orchestral experiment.

 The Chelsea Symphony is a dynamic, self-governing ensemble with a major cultural presence in Manhattan’s Chelsea neighborhood.
-We present music of the highest caliber while upending the traditional hierarchy of the classical orchestra: our musicians rotate as featured soloists, conductors, and composers.
-Through this collaborative model, we provide professional development opportunities for our members while performing inspiring concerts of music both old and new.
+It presents music of the highest caliber while upending the traditional hierarchy of the classical orchestra: our musicians rotate as featured soloists, conductors, and composers.
+Through this collaborative model, it provides professional development opportunities for its members while performing inspiring concerts of music both old and new.